Madharaasi: Pre-production

 The project marks Sivakarthikeyan and Murugadoss's second collaboration, after the former's Tamil debut with Marina (2012), as Murugadoss previously worked as producer and co-writer in the Sivakarthikeyan-starrer Maan Karate (2014).
 But before the actor entered the industry, he hosted the audio launch for Murugadoss' directorial film 7 Aum Arivu (2011) and the director's production venture Engaeyum Eppothum at a similar event in the same year.
 In August 2025, Murugadoss revealed that he had written the script seven or eight years before, and it was pitched to Shah Rukh Khan, but did not materialise.

 Murugadoss initially planned to direct a Hindi film which would involve extensive visual effects, and a graphics studio was reported to fund the project.
 However, as the Hindi film industry was facing a financial crisis owing to a number of films underperforming theatrically after the COVID-19 pandemic, he rescinded those plans and instead revisited the script which was meant for Sivakarthikeyan.
 A muhurat puja was held at a studio in Chennai on 6 February 2024 with the presence of the film's cast and crew.

 In early-February 2023, Sudeep Elamon was announced as the cinematographer.
 As he predominantly works in the Malayalam cinema, it marks his first film in Tamil cinema.
 Anirudh Ravichander would score the music, in his third film with Murugadoss after Kaththi (2014) and Darbar.
-Editor A. Sreekar Prasad, stunt choreographers Dhilip Subbarayan and Kevin Kumar and art director Arun Venjaramoodu, were brought onboard for the technical crew.
+Editor A. Sreekar Prasad, stunt choreographers Dhilip Subbarayan and Kevin Kumar and art director Arun Venjaramoodu, were brought on board for the technical crew.
 Sivakarthikeyan went through a workshop with acting coach Rajesh Balachandiran to change his body-language.
 Reportedly made with a budget of ₹200 crore, Sivakarthikeyan and Murugadoss's remuneration are reported to be ₹40 crore and ₹50 crore respectively.